paladin-t/crft/docs/manual.md

 | "main.palette" | Palette file | N/A |
 | "sticker.png" | Disk sticker | Built-in capturing, or external image editors |

 The meta data file "info.json" contains a number of fields that describe basic aspects of a disk.
-You might change some of them once you create a new one:
+You might want to change some of it after creating a new disk.
+It can be loaded by `Load.diskInfo()` with module "disk".
+E.g.

 ```js
 {